jobliz/ocaml-example-scripts/README.md

-# ocaml-scripts
+# ocaml-example-scripts

-Some OCaml scripts for learning/understanding the language
+Some OCaml scripts for learning/understanding the language.